Aa-sh2206/GDP-Android/README.md

   e.
 Click Edit.
   f.
 Click New and add the path to platform-tools to the list.

-In- app cleaning code is in admin.js which is in scr folder
+## In- app cleaning code is in admin.js

 Contact info:
 E-mail: aashritha.dodda79@gmail.com